Local

 “It used to be lawyers and doctors living over there,” Hunter said.

-“It’s an apartment building for the working class, you know starting teacher, policemen, firefighters,” said Brian Coate, Dublin Capital Group CEO.
+“It’s an apartment building for the working class, you know, for starting teachers, policemen, firefighters,” said Brian Coate, Dublin Capital Group CEO.
 “Recent new families that are just looking to have a new apartment building in a neighborhood they grew up in.”

 The plan is for the Cambridge Apartments II to have 47 units.
 Dublin Capital already owns the apartment complex -- called the Cambridge Apartments -- next to the project site.

-“We really like this space because one, it’s right next to our existing building and it could be some great operational efficiency,” Coate said.
-“And the neighborhood has been good.”
+“We really like this space because, for one, it’s right next to our existing building and it could offer some great operational efficiencies,” Coate said.

 Despite support from three local organizations and the securing of some state financing, the Dayton View Historic District Association is not supporting the project.